 Neural networks are the actual biological location of change.
 Change does not take place without re-wiring of existing neural connections or creating entirely new connections.
-This is why we literally "become" what we think about most of the time...
+We call these biological changes "learning something new" and it matters not if it is good or bad learning.
+Sooner or later new learning moves from inside physical changes (neuronal connections) to outside physical changes (actual behavior).
+This is why we can literally "become" what we think about most of the time...

-If we frequently ruminate about depressing thoughts, we are building a neurological data base for depression and experiencing everything that goes with it!
-If we think of each brain cell (neuron) as a computer and a neurons dendrites and axons as the fiber-optics, then try to fathom this --
+If we frequently ruminate about depressive or obessive thoughts, we are building a neurological database for depression or obsession and can experience everything that goes with it!
+If we think of each brain cell (neuron) as a computer and a neuron's dendrites and axons as the fiber-optics, then try to fathom this --

 There are up to 100 billion neurons in our brain.
 Each neuron has up to 100 thousand dendrites making over 100 trillion constantly changing connections.
 According to John Ratey, MD, author of A Users Guide to the Brain: